libremfg/rhize-docs/content/how-to/publish-subscribe/connect-datasource.md

 ## Steps to connect

 The process has two sides:
-- Sending topics from your MQTT, OPCUA, or NATS server to Rhize.
+- Sending topics from your MQTT, OPCUA to Rhize.
 - In Rhize, [defining the data source]({{< relref "../model" >}}) and its associated objects.

   To do this, you can create entities in the Rhize UI, or through its [GraphQL API]({{< relref "../gql" >}}).